 The SCG test is part of Elements global Plastic Pipes & Fittings Testing program, provided to resin manufacturers, pipe extruders, certification bodies and utility companies worldwide, where independent, reliable and reproducible test data is required for product classification and life time evaluation.

-• ISO 4427 and EN 12201 Plastic piping systems – Polyethylene (PE) pipes and fittings for water supply
+• ISO 4427 and EN 12201: Pertaining to Plastic piping systems – Polyethylene (PE) pipes and fittings for water supply.

-• ISO 4437 and EN 1555 Buried polyethylene (PE) pipes for the supply of gaseous fuels
+• ISO 4437 and EN 1555: Addressing requirements for buried polyethylene (PE) pipes intended for the supply of gaseous fuels.

-• ISO 14531 Cross linked polyethylene (PEX) pipe systems for the conveyance of gaseous fuel
+• ISO 14531: Relating to cross-linked polyethylene (PEX) pipe systems designed for the conveyance of gaseous fuel.

 Material